 Four concerts a year are performed in the South Melbourne Town Hall, with about ten rehearsals for each concert.
 Through the generosity of the City of Port Phillip and the Australian National Academy of Music, the orchestra has the use for both rehearsals and concerts of the Hall which has outstanding acoustic properties.

 The present Conductor is Lynette Bridgland, who completed her Bachelor of Education in Music at Victoria College in 1982, and a post-graduate diploma in conducting at the University of Surrey in 1990.
 From 1992-2003 she was Director of Music at Fintona Girls School and has a great deal of experience in conducting orchestras, bands, choirs and musical theatre productions.
 She is currently teaching at Our Lady of Sion College.

 The orchestra is proud to have collaborated with many outstanding soloists—drawn from its own ranks, the Melbourne Symphony Orchestra, the Australian National Academy of Music and the wider Australian musical world.
 In 2012 we were very fortunate to collaborate with two outstanding Australian musicians Paul Dean and Brett Dean, who performed the Max Bruch concerto for Clarinet and Viola with us.

 Concertos have been performed with instruments from all four orchestral families—strings, woodwind, brass and percussion—and have ranged from the Baroque era, through the Classical and Romantic periods and into the twentieth and twenty-first centuries.

-We are looking forward to our concerts this year, further on to our 75th anniversary in 2021 and to continuing to perform for the community for many more years.
+We are looking forward to our concerts this year - 2021 being our 75th anniversary - and to continuing to perform for the community for many more years.